Skim by Section

 ★ Why You'll Love this Recipe ★

-If you're looking for that takeout taste but want to be able to make it yourself at home on a busy weekngiht — this beef and broccoli recipe is for you!
+If you're looking for that takeout taste but want to be able to make it yourself at home on a busy weeknight — this beef and broccoli recipe is for you!
+This is one of those repeatable recipes because it's quick and easy and everyone loves it.

 This easy beef and broccoli recipe is loaded with flavorful sauce, thin strips of steak, and crisp broccoli.
 A few key ingredients is all you need.